Things To Do

 Why not relax on the sandy beaches of the sunny south east?
 With private access to the golden shores of Ballymoney, it makes a trip to this fabulous little blue flag beach all the more simple.
 Cahore Pier is a nearby seaside village with a small rocky beach just beside the pier.
 For a real treat, a quick 10 minute walk from the pier will lead you to a beautiful white sandy beach that stretches along the coast and becomes Morriscastle beach.
 Curracloe Beach, while a little further away, is one of the most popular beaches in Ireland and stretches across 11 glorious kilometres from Blackwater to Ravens Point, famous for being the location of the D-Day sequence in the Hollywood blockbuster, Saving Private Ryan.

-You could go visit the oldest working lighthouse in the world at Hook Head or take a tour of Ireland's most haunted house, Loftus Hall?
-Or enjoy a tour of the restored Johnstown Castle Estate, Museum & Gardens while you watch the peacocks strut by at the castle lakeside with its Gothic towers, waterfall and statues.
+You could go visit the oldest working lighthouse in the world at Hook Head or enjoy a tour of the restored Johnstown Castle Estate, Museum & Gardens while you watch the peacocks strut by at the castle lakeside with its Gothic towers, waterfall and statues.

 In Wexford town, the gleaming National Opera House packs an architectural punch inside and out.
 Home to Wexford’s famous Opera Festival, the town comes alive with rarely performed operas, fringe street theatre, poetry readings and local art exhibitions.
 Wexford’s Spiegeltent Festival is quickly becoming the biggest multi-genre festival in Ireland, blending the Olde Worlde feel of the Spiegeltent with the best in popular entertainment.